 FEEDBACK FROM A STRONGER TOGETHER EVENT, BUDAPEST, HUNGARY:

-of managers joining from the Duropack business stated that at the end of the event they understood the DS Smith vision, values and strategic goals.
+the Duropack business stated that at the end of the event they understood the DS Smith vision, values and strategic goals.

 said they had a clear understanding of the role they would play as leaders.